eklezion/Spec/README.md

 Users will be able to lock their ether on the ethereum mainnet app.
 Once it is locked, they receive the same amount of ether on ethereum-on-steem.
 Holders of ether on eos can withdraw it back to the mainnet at any time.

+Writing an ethereum mainnet relay on the eos mainnet will be easy (because POW is easy to proof), the other way around will be a lot more difficult.
+So an important question to ask is how to get ether back on the mainnet:
+- A steemit relay by itself would still be insufficient (as we need to know whether or not a transaction is valid by the protocol)

 ## Steem transactions
 Tbd